-Occupancy in restaurants, bars, gyms, casino gaming floors and a host of other gathering spots such as libraries, museums, bowling alleys and aquariums will be limited to 25 percent of capacity – half of the limit most establishments have been operating under for the past several months.
+Occupancy in restaurants, bars, gyms, casino gaming floors and a host of other gathering spots such as libraries, museums, bowling alleys and aquariums will be limited to 25 percent of capacity – This prompts many to use food delivery services an online tools like those that offer toto football betting Singapore.

 Other retail establishments, including indoor malls, will be allowed to continue to operate at 50 percent capacity, though big-box stores will be required to have an employee stationed at the entrance to count customers.

 Public gatherings will once again be limited to 50 people or 25 percent of fire code occupancy, whichever is less, effectively undoing the change Sisolak made just two months ago that raised the state’s limit on gatherings from 50 to 250 people.
 The new requirement applies to places of worship – in addition to other venues including indoor movie theaters, live theater performances, live casinos, weddings, funerals and more – but does not apply to in-person learning in K-12 schools.

 Private gatherings, meanwhile, will be limited to 10 people, with attendance restricted to a maximum of two households.